SteeltoeOSS/Documentation/api/v3/stream/rabbit-binder.md

-# Spring Cloud Stream RabbitMQ Binder Reference Guide
+# Steeltoe Stream RabbitMQ Binder Reference Guide

-This guide describes the RabbitMQ implementation of the Steeltoe Stream Binder, along with usage and configuration options, as well as information on how the Streams concepts map into RabbitMQ-specific constructs.
+This guide describes the RabbitMQ implementation of the Steeltoe Stream Binder, along with usage and configuration options, as well as information on how the Stream concepts map into RabbitMQ-specific constructs.

 ## Usage

-To use the RabbitMQ binder, add it to your Streams application with a PackageReference in your `.csproj` as seen in this example:
+To use the RabbitMQ binder, add it to your Stream application with a PackageReference in your `.csproj` as seen in this example:

 ```xml
 <PackageReference Include="Steeltoe.Stream.Binder.RabbitMQ" Version="3.1.0-rc1" />